ronaldscruz/melvi/code-focuser-api/README.md

 ~~🎫 Add permissions~~ <br>
 🌳 Start using Git Flow <br>
-🔑 Login system with JWT and Passport <br>
+🔑 Login system with password encryption<br>
 🖌 A complete CRUD of all entities <br>
 📷 Make a Profile Picture system (files management in Backend) <br>
 <br>